 Crucially, each Micro is designed with learning goals in mind.
 You might be pursuing an Advanced Mastery Credit of your own choosing or looking to fill out the evidence for a Foundational Credit.
 Either way, though, you need to get approval from your teacher before you begin, to make sure you’re on a purposeful path.

 At the start, you’ll pick from teacher-designed projects for your Micros.
-As you develop your skills in self-directed learning, you’ll work with teachers to co-design some projects, and eventually you’ll prove that you can structure and manage learning experiences effectively for yourself.
+As you develop your skills in Self-Directed Learning skills, you’ll work with teachers to co-design some projects, and eventually you’ll prove that you can structure and manage learning experiences effectively for yourself.
 At that point, you’ll also have the license to design your own Micros, if you choose to.

 Micros sound different than what you do in most schools.
 Some specifics might help.
 Let’s say you want to…